Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

 Fortunately for me, I found a client quickly through a previous work relationship, which resulted in managing the paid advertising campaigns in Google and Bing for another e-commerce retailer.

 I still provide PPC management (especially Google Ads) and WordPress development through OK 200 to this day.

 #3.
 Prior to blogging, who was Paul Franklin?

 After University, but before I came across blogging, I worked in the telecoms industry in the UK, where I had technical roles that often had a web and new media flavor.
-Among other experiences, I provided support for a company web portal and also helped look after the search engine of a corporate intranet.
-This gave me lots of experience of UNIX web servers and databases (Oracle).
+Among other experiences, I provided support for a company web portal and helped look after a corporate intranet’s search engine.
+This gave me lots of experience with UNIX web servers and databases (Oracle).
 These skills have definitely helped me do what I do today.

 My real passion outside of web stuff is travel.
-I’ve been lucky to travel all over the world and many years ago took a sabbatical, backpacked my way through South East Asia and worked in Australia for a year and a half.
+I’ve been lucky to travel worldwide and many years ago took a sabbatical, backpacked my way through South East Asia, and worked in Australia for a year and a half.
 I also spent the better part of a year living in Spain as a part of my university study.
 Spain and the Spanish language still have a special pull for me.

 #4.
 Who is Paul Franklin now?